ScottG489/conjob/README.md

 # ConJob
 ![CI](https://github.com/ScottG489/conjob/workflows/CI/badge.svg)

+## Project core philosophy

+- Simplicity for the user
+- Statelessness

 ## Usage
 It's recommended to run **ConJob** using docker but it can also be built then run from source.
 ## Docker